DeepakVadgama/deepakvadgama.github.io/_posts/blog/2016-02-02-polarized-expression-of-modern-civilization.md

 ### India's intolerance debate
-Recently India had a very vocal issue about [intolerance](http://edition.cnn.com/2015/11/04/opinions/agrawal-tolerance-india/).
+Recently India had a massive hoopla about [intolerance](http://edition.cnn.com/2015/11/04/opinions/agrawal-tolerance-india/).
- It all started with couple of small issues but soon exploded with everyone from celebrities, actors, politicians everyone weighing in.
+ It all started with couple of small issues but soon exploded with everyone from celebrities, actors, politicians, twitterati, everyone weighing in.
  Most of these comments followed the pattern.
 Choose your faction and bombard the enemy.
 Though the ruling government is accused for these incidents, perceived to be caused by intolerance; the reality I think, is quite murky.